captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Wouldn't you like it to be lower?
 ---
 ## ROBYN:
-Are you trying to seil me something?
+Are you trying to sell me something?
 (They get suspicious.)
-Are you trying to seil me something I don't want, Sharon?
+Are you trying to sell me something I don't want, Sharon?
 ---
 ## SHARON: